A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 Here are the questions I get most often, along with important stuff I wish I had known myself before buying tickets the first time…

-FAQ #1: How can I predict when (and on which court) Nadal, Djokovic, Alcaraz, Medvedev, Gauff, Sabalenka, Swiatek or my other favorite player will play?
+FAQ #1: How can I predict when (and on which court) Alcaraz, Djokovic, Sabalenka, Gauff, Swiatek or my other favorite player will play?
 Will they play Day or Night Sessions?

 To be absolutely sure you see your favorite player, consider waiting until the schedule is published the day prior (start checking frequently early afternoon, usually out by 5:00pm), then immediately go to the official Ticketmaster US Open page (or other resale sites like Stubhub) to grab a resale ticket.
 This strategy requires, however, that you monitor the ticket situation closely in the days prior and are prepared to act immediately when the schedule is announced.
 Also, if you see tickets becoming scarce and prices going up in the days prior, you may conclude it’s worth taking a chance and purchasing based on an educated guess.